shubh1646/shubh1646/README.md

 ### Hi there!
 I am Shubham 👋

 #### I am a CSYE Master student at Northeastern University.
-I love attending hackathons and working on interesting challenges.
+I actively volunteer at technical conference and Hacathons.
+I am Passionate about little things and curious about everything.

 - 🔬 I’m currently working on designing and building cloud native applications for Kubernetes